 This committee shall meet with the Mayor quarterly, or when necessary, in order to keep the City Council and Executive Office in active and ongoing communication regarding appointments, reappointments, personnel initiatives, internal matters at the discretion of the Mayor, the Community Development Block Grant Program, federal and state grants as well as revenue sharing programs.
 The Ways and Means Committee shall also recommend to the Council licensing requests and election dates.
 This committee shall serve as liaison to the Veterans Office in sharing important Veterans matters with the Council.

-Legal Affairs Committee shall consist of five (5) members.
+Legal Affairs Committee shall consist of three (3) members.

 This committee shall determine and recommend action to the Council on all matters dealing with proposed ordinances, amendments to zoning, special permits under Council jurisdiction, special acts of legislation and resolutions appropriate to the committee.